Home / Academics / Programs / Major / Kinesiology & Health Science

 Minor

 Expose yourself to current issues in nutrition, personal health, community health, and psychology.
 This minor offers courses from the sciences, family and consumer science, nursing, psychology and sociology.
-Though not required, you can pick courses that focus on a niche that interests you, such as children, adults or community health.
+Students pursue either a Personal Health or a Community and Professional Health concentration.
 The health minor is often paired with majors in nursing, community wellness, biology, psychology, elementary education, and health science.